zevbaker/Byte-me/For-Loop/Readme.md

 Sum of Series upto 5 terms : 2.283334

 20. Write a program in C to display the pattern like a pyramid using asterisk and each row contain an odd number of asterisks.
-Go to the editor

    *
   ***
  *****

 21. Write a program in C to display the sum of the series [ 9 + 99 + 999 + 9999 ...].
-Go to the editor
 Test Data :
 Input the number or terms :5
 Expected Output :